ron2015schmitt/coildes/README.md

 sudo apt install libfftw3-dev libfftw3-doc
 ```

-## matricks library
+### mātricks library

-The [matricks](https://github.com/ron2015schmitt/matricks) linear algebra library is used throughout the code.
+The [mātricks](https://github.com/ron2015schmitt/matricks) linear algebra library is used throughout the code.

-The matricks library is included as a submodule.
+The mātricks library is included as a submodule.

 ```
 cd matricks